Share Your Passion for Reading

 We schedule our classes for days and times that work best for most families.
 Weekends work well for many families, so Saturdays and Sundays are very popular days for our classes.
 If hired, you should expect to teach on Saturdays and Sundays.

-Our summer reading teachers work full-time (37-42 hours per week), typically teaching 14 or 15 classes distributed over 4-5 days per week.
-Your work week will include teaching online classes, teaching in-person classes in select locations only, lesson preparation, data entry, corresponding with and meeting with parents and students, ongoing professional development, and meeting with your supervisor.
+Our summer reading teachers work full-time (37-42 hours per week), typically teaching 13 or 14 classes distributed over 4-5 days per week.
+Your work week will include teaching online classes, teaching in-person classes, lesson preparation, data entry, corresponding with and meeting with parents and students, ongoing professional development, and meeting with your supervisor.
 You will have at least 2 days off each week.

 Our teachers work with all age groups, from 4-year-olds through adults.